asha23/banco-profilo-prototype/README.md

 banco-profilo-prototype
 =======================

-Just a simple prototype to explain some Superscrollerama JavaScript
+Just a simple prototype to explain some Superscrollerama JavaScript for a client.